 Though her parents were divorced by the time resistance workers approached her mother, the elder Oversteegens were both heavily involved in the anti-Fascist movement.
 According to OMG Facts, both mother and father were part of an organization called International Red Aid, which was dedicated to helping refugees cross the border between Germany and the Netherlands.

 The article goes on to point out that the Oversteegen sisters had been active in the cause from a very early age; even before they officially joined the Resistance, they'd been engaged in distributing leaflets and publications.

 The Sisters Worked Alongside The World-Famous Hannie Schaft, AKA "The Girl With The Red Hair"

 Famous Dutch resistance fighter Hannie Schaft, who became known as "the girl with the red hair," frequently worked alongside the Oversteegen sisters.
 Born into a family of politically active humanitarians (her parents were members of the Social Democratic Workers' Party), Schaft went to college with the goal of becoming a human rights lawyer.
 After refusing to sign a "declaration of allegiance" to the Occupation, she was kicked out of school, and became an active member of the movement.

-In 1945, Schaft was arrested at a military checkpoint.
-Though she'd by then dyed her locks black to obscure her identity, she was nonetheless identified "by the roots of her hair," and executed.
-(Like a true hero, she was rumored to have told one of her killers, "I shoot better than you," after his first bullet failed to dispatch her).
-Even after "much interrogation and torture," she refused to divulge the identities of the Oversteegen sisters or any other of her fellow resistance fighters.
+In 1945, Schaft was detained at a military checkpoint.
+Though she'd by then dyed her locks black to obscure her identity, she was nonetheless identified "by the roots of her hair."
+(Like a true hero, she was rumored to have told one of her aggressors, "I shoot better than you," after his first bullet failed to dispatch her).
+Even after "much interrogation," she refused to divulge the identities of the Oversteegen sisters or any other of her fellow resistance fighters.